OBOAcademy/obook/docs/tutorial/fhkb.md

 - David Bright (1934) is the father of Robert David Bright (1965) and Richard John Bright (1962).
 - Robert David Bright (1965) has David Bright 1934 as a parent.

 Since we have said that `isFatherOf` has an inverse of `hasFather`, and we have asserted that `Robert_David_Bright_1965 hasFather David_Bright_1934`, we have a simple entailment that `David_Bright_1934 isFatherOf Robert_David_Bright_1965`.
-So, without asserting theisFatherOffacts, we have been able to ask and get answers for that DL query.
+So, without asserting the `isFatherOf` facts, we have been able to ask and get answers for that DL query.

 As we asserted that `Robert_David_Bright_1965 hasFather David_Bright_1934`, we also infer that he `hasParent` `David_Bright_1934`; this is because `hasParent` is the super-property of `hasFather` and the sub-property implies the super-property.
 This works all the way up the property tree until `topObjectProperty`, so all individuals are related by `topObjectProperty`—this is always true.
 This implication ‘upwards’ is the way to interpret how the property hierarchies work.